unicef/magasin-drill/README.md

         zk-statefulset.yaml # To create a ZK cluster.
 Currently only a single-node ZK (1 replica) is supported
 ```

+## Contributing

+We welcome contributions.
+To contribute, please fork this repository, make your changes, and submit a pull request.

+If new values are added to the `values.yaml` file include the documentation on how to use them.

+If you find a bug or have a feature request, please open an issue.

 ## License

 Apache License 2.0 UNICEF.org